 - Max Weber developed the principles of bureaucracy-a formal system of organization and administration designed to ensure efficiency and effectiveness.
-A bureaucratic system of administration is based on the five principles summarized in Figure 2.2. - Principle 1: In a bureaucracy, a manager's formal authority derives from the position he or she holds in the organization. - Authority is the power to hold people accountable
+A bureaucratic system of administration is based on the five principles summarized in Figure 2.2. - Principle 1: In a bureaucracy, a manager's formal authority derives from the position he or she holds in an organization. - Authority is the power to hold people accountable for their actions and to make decisions concerning the use of organizational resources.
+Authority gives managers the right to direct and control their subordinates' behavior to achieve organizational goals. - Principle 2: In a bureaucracy, people should occupy positions because of their performance, not because of their social standing or personal contacts.